hwayne/tlaplus-exercises/passfail/README.md

 Tips:

 - Try to determine how the two specs diverge: what's a behavior in the failing spec that isn't possible in the passing spec?
+- Specs prefixed with `wf_` or `sf_` cover weak/strong fairness.
+Do the weak fairness version of the exercise first!

 ### Purpose